abraunegg/onedrive/docs/advanced-usage.md

 |---|---|
 | ![Uncheck-Personal](./images/personal-files-on-demand.png) | ![Uncheck-Business](./images/business-files-on-demand.png) |

+### Accessing Windows OneDrive Files from Linux (Dual-Boot Setup)
+When dual-booting between Windows and Linux, accessing OneDrive-synced folders stored on an NTFS partition can be problematic.
+This is primarily due to Microsoft OneDrive's use of reparse points when the Files On-Demand feature is enabled in Windows.
+These reparse points can render files inaccessible from Linux, even after disabling Files On-Demand, because the reparse metadata may persist.

+#### Solution: Use the ntfs-3g-onedrive Plugin
+The ['ntfs-3g-onedrive'](https://github.com/gbrielgustavo/ntfs-3g-onedrive) plugin is designed to address this issue.
+It modifies the behavior of the ntfs-3g driver to correctly handle OneDrive's reparse points, allowing you to access your OneDrive files from Linux.

+> [!IMPORTANT]
+> The configuration and installation of the 'ntfs-3g-onedrive' driver update on your platform is beyond the scope of this documentation and repository.
+>
+> For assistance please seek support via the ['ntfs-3g'](https://github.com/tuxera/ntfs-3g) GitHub project.

 ## Configuring the client for use when 'sync_dir' is a mounted directory
 In some environments, your setup might be that your configured 'sync_dir' is pointing to another mounted file system - a NFS|CIFS location, an external drive (USB stick, eSATA etc).
 As such, you configure your 'sync_dir' as follows:
 ```text